-Polonnaruwa was the second capital of Sri Lanka after the destruction of Anuradhapura in 993.
-First of all, I’d like to say that due to their length, these Sri Lankan names are very twitter-unfriendly.
+Polonnaruwa was the second capital of Sri Lanka after the destruction of the ancient city of Anuradhapura in 993.
+Sidenote: I’d like to say that due to their length, these Sri Lankan names are very Social Media-unfriendly.

 Apart from the Brahmanic monuments built by the Cholas, Polonnaruwa consists of the monumental ruins of the garden-city created by Parakramabahu I in the 12th century.